liziko0708/prototipes/README.md

 ```

 ### Multiply
-Create function to multiple values.
+Create function "multiply" to multiple values as shown below.

 For example:
 ```js